DisaroSkell/Delirio/README.md

 ### Bug fixes:

-- Bugfix life when switching characters. (done ?)
+- Bugfix life when switching characters.
 - When game starts, eternal heart is completely bugged -> Delirio is considered at 2 soul 1 black
-- The Battery doesn't work: item completely discharges (done ?)

 ### Item updates: